-Students will identify anatomical structures of the human muscular and skeletal systems.
+Students will identify anatomical structures of the human muscular and skeletal systems and the digestive system.

-Students will be required to demonstrate an understanding of key concepts in taxonomy (including basic identification and morphology), ecology, life history, and the economic impacts of the major terrestrial arthropod groups.
+Students will be required to demonstrate an understanding of the major arthropod groups including some taxonomy ecology, life history, and the economic impacts from them.

 Students will be tested on their knowledge of electricity and related concepts.
 The exam will cover circuits, conductors, diodes, voltage, current, resistance, schematic drawings, meter reading, electrical sources and safety.